 Our sanitation service kills up to 99.99% of virus, fungus & bacteria, including Staph, MRSA & Coronaviruses.
 We use a natural occurring substance, Ozone (O3) which is a gas, which means it can penetrate and reach those hard to reach places, not just what's on the surface.

-Affordable pricing: $12 for your first item + $2 each additional item (pairs count as one item*; example: helmet + gloves + skates = $16)
+Affordable pricing: $5 each item (pairs count as one item*; example: helmet + gloves + skates = $15)

 RECONDITIONING & RECERTIFICATION SERVICES

 Email us at firstname.lastname@example.org and tell us about your equipment reconditioning/recertification needs.